Inhaltspezifische Aktionen

 PhD student Germano Sollazzo successfully presented and defended his PhD thesis entiteled "Characterization of genes used as selectable markers for the development of genetic sexing strains for SIT applications against tephritid pest species using CRISPR/Cas9".

 The cumulative thesis aims to identify the molecular background of the famous temperature-sensitive lethal phenotype in medfly, and includes three studies.
-In the first study, the temperature sensitivity of different medfly strains was assessed (published in Insects), in the second one, the putative genomic location of the tsl gene characterized (published in G3), and the third one, a potential tsl candidate gene analyzed.
+In the first study, the temperature sensitivity of different medfly strains was assessed (published in Insects), in the second one, the putative genomic location of the tsl gene characterized (published in G3), and in the third one, a potential tsl candidate gene analyzed (published 02/24 in BCM Biotechnology).

 Congratulations, Dr. Sollazzo!